PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-12 07:24:09
+Last updated: 2024-04-12 07:24:46
-Random Quote: You're a freak, but what?
-Do you wanna be normal?
-Do you wanna be just like everyone else? - Jonathan Byers
+Random Quote: Turns out, when you projectile vomit on skates, you roll right into the spray. - Ted Mosby